|Nutritional Guidelines (per serving)|

 Somewhat of the ancient Greek version of a power bar, pasteli has been made with the same two ingredients for thousands of years: honey and sesame seeds.
-The version of pasteli most commonly sold in markets is generally very hard--it's the addition of refined sugar in those recipes that makes it that way.
+The version of pasteli most commonly sold in markets is generally hard--it's the addition of refined sugar in those recipes that make it that way.
 This classic version does not use refined sugar, allowing the traditional honey to create a chewy texture.

 The quality and taste of the honey will have an effect on the final product.
 Try this recipe with an organic honey of your preference (thyme, wildflower, fir, pine, chestnut, etc.).
 You also may want to look for sesame seeds in bulk, as they can be quite expensive, especially when purchased in small quantities.
 This recipe calls for an optional lemon peel to give the pasteli a light hint of citrus.
 You can omit, but the lemon flavor adds a bit of zing to this treasured Greek treat.

 Pasteli can be eaten as a candy at any time, or as an energy booster, and it is a wonderful accompaniment to tea.
 Because it is very sweet, cut it into small pieces.
 Those with a sweet tooth can always eat more!

 - 1 1/3 cups honey